Introduction

 Preview Notice: This post describes a partially integrated system.
 Latency and FPS numbers reflect the current inference stack only; causal attention distillation and reward-guided DMDR are validated separately but not yet fully integrated.

-Realtime Editing as a Systems Problem
+Real-Time Editing as a Systems Problem

 This framing filtered out many optimizations that improved isolated benchmarks but not the actual product.